crichards1179/Predicting-Crime-Category-from-Denver-Crime-Reports/README.md

 ## Data Overview
 The data for this project comes from the City and County of Denver’s official government website: https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-crime
+The crime reports cover a four and a half year time span starting January 1st, 2015 and continue up to July 2020.
 The data file on incidents of crime has 19 attributes and 371,189 observations.
 Features include: